-System shift: From provider-led funding calculation to assessor-aligned preparation
+From provider-led funding calculation to assessor-aligned preparation

-Scope: Assessment preparation embedded within a live, legacy care platform
+Assessment preparation embedded within a live, legacy care platform

 The Royal Commission identified systemic issues in aged-care funding, including inconsistent classification practices and incentives misaligned with resident need.
 In response, the Australian Government replaced ACFI with AN-ACC to standardise assessment nationally and remove funding determination from providers.
+This was not a product change.
+It was a structural shift in responsibility and accountability.

 Within Clinical Manager, existing workflows reinforced a scoring mindset that no longer applied.
-Evidence existed across notes, charts, and forms but was not organised by assessment section.
-Calculator patterns implied predictability and control that providers no longer had.
-The primary risk was not usability.
-It was preparing staff for a process that no longer existed.
+Evidence existed across notes, charts, and forms but was not organised by assessment section, and calculator patterns implied a predictability providers no longer had.

 Before any interface decisions, I made the system boundary explicit.